 The hour is late.
 We must guard our hearts and minds.
 Examine yourself and take these four areas of distractions for Christians to the Lord in prayer.
 There are many prophetic voices warning that 2020 will come with some difficulties.
 We must be ready to face the new year with a renewed mind, firmly grounded in the Word, and strong in our walk with the Lord.

 Enjoy timely articles?
 Try 4 Ways to Avoid Spiritual Deception.
-In it, I tell a story about a time I was deceived and what God taught me though the experience.
+In it, I tell a story about a time I was deceived and what God taught me through the experience.
 Or, try Three Steps to Forgive From the Heart.
 In that one, we look at the Parable of the Unforgiving Servant and learn ways to truly forgive.
 Please sign up to receive my blog in your email.
 Also, check out my YouTube Channel where I read the blogs out loud.
-I also have a playlist of hymns from my church.